 Joints are masters, muscles are slaves!
 Neurologically speaking, ligaments and cartilage (i.e. joints) control your resting muscle tension.
 When you are experiencing spinal joint pain or stiffness, the muscles that move that joint are told to tighten by your brain, known as the sensory-motor loop.
 To reset/reduce your resting muscle tension, the spinal joints need to be mobile, without which, no amount of massage will get rid of those tight muscles.
 Manual medicine is a spectrum of remedies for your joints, discs, nerves and thereby your muscles depending on your diagnosis.
-Techniques include spinal manipulative therapy (adjustments), mobilization, traction, trigger point therapy, myofascial release and cross-friction massage.
+Techniques include spinal manipulative therapy (adjustments), mobilization, traction, shock wave therapy, trigger point therapy, myofascial release and cross-friction massage.
 Treatments often involve a combination of several of these, depending on your needs.

 REGISTERED MASSAGE THERAPY

 Massage therapy is the manipulation of soft tissues of the body including, muscles, connective tissues, tendons, ligaments, and joints.
 Massage Therapy is a clinically-oriented healthcare option that helps alleviate the discomfort associated with everyday and occupational stresses, muscular over-use and many chronic pain conditions.
 Massage therapists use a variety of techniques not limited to:

 Myofascial release, dynamic release, muscle attachment release,